Manderby/CML/code/CML/res/Readme.txt

 - Add the header search path in the build settings.
 - Make sure, that your code builds for the architecture supported by this CML distribution.
+- Optionally: Add a preprocessor macro CML_DEBUG=0 or CML_DEBUG=1
-- Optionally: Add the preprocessor Macro for Release: NDEBUG
+- Optionally: Add a preprocessor macro for Release: NDEBUG

 When using ColorClasses: